rhoai-mlops/lab-instructions/docs/8-the-supporting-acts/8-signing.md

     </p>

     <p class="tip">
-    😱 If `cosign` command returns error, that means you logged out of the cluster so please run the below command and then run the cosign command again.
+    😱 If <i>cosign</i> command returns error, that means you logged out of the cluster so please run the below command and then run the cosign command again.
     </p>

     ```bash